AustralianBioCommons/how-to-doc-guidelines/index.md

 >The Australian BioCommons guidelines are based on learnings from existing efforts, including our own projects, but also the Galaxy, NextFlow and Snakemake communities.

+## Usage guide

+When your documentation is ready, this README file should be deleted and replaced with either:
+- A suitable template from the `documentation_templates/` directory, or
+- A custom `README`.
+You can create custom content easily @ https://readme.so/.

 ## Guide sections

 > You can use this section to add navigation tiles for the pages you have created as part of your guide.